gregheo/SwiftAveiro2017/README.markdown

 ## Part 3: New Debugging Features in Xcode

 We looked at the memory graph debugger in Xcode to inspect memory usage and detect retain cycles.
-You **can't** use this if you have the thread sanitizer activated
+Note that you can't activate the memory graph debugger if you have the thread sanitizer option turned on.

 ![Memory graph debugger button](assets/memory-graph.png)